Johnson-Robinson Building

 Program Outcomes

-As a result of successful completion of the Criminal Justice Program, graduates will look to do the following:
+As a result of successful completion of the Criminal Justice program, graduates will look to do the following:

-The criminal justice major consists of a minimum of thirty (30) credit hours of criminal justice courses and twenty-one (21) credit hours of cognate courses.
+The Criminal Justice major consists of a minimum of thirty (30) credit hours of Criminal

 Student Learning Outcomes